 Certain orthodontic conditions can be treated as early as 7 or 8 years old.
 Although they may not be able to be totally corrected at that time, early orthodontic treatment can drastically reduce the amount of treatment that a child needs to undergo during their teen years.

-The Most Common Early Orthodontic Treatments For Children
+What Are The Most Common Early Orthodontic Treatments?

 There are several conditions that can benefit from early orthodontic treatments.